 Crying is the most common behavioral reaction to grief.
 Sometimes you might feel as if your emotions are beyond control.
 Even the smallest sensory trigger can bring a flood of tears.
 Other behavioral reactions include not being able to concentrate, feeling preoccupied, seeking solitude and even becoming withdrawn from other friends.

 Remember to be patient with yourself; there are no shortcuts to grief.

 There are many physical reactions to loss as well.
 It may be difficult to sleep.
 Your appetite could change; fatigue, increase in blood pressure, and muscular tension can occur.
 Try to take care of yourself.
 Acknowledge the cause of your pain and work with your grief.
 Being able to identify these common reactions to grief lets you know that the feelings you are having are a normal part of the process.

 Most of all, take the time to treasure the relationship you had with your friend.
 Let the memories of your relationship linger.
 Share funny stories and memories about your friend with others to celebrate their life.
 Throughout the grief process, it is vital to turn to others for support.

-Both CovenantCare Hospice (Turlock) and Community Hospice (Modesto) offer free grief support groups and counseling.
+CovenantCare Hospice (Turlock), Community Hospice (Modesto) and Hinds Hospice (Merced) offer free grief support groups and counseling.
 These resources are excellent opportunities for everyone grieving the loss of a friend or loved one.